infiniteopt/InfiniteOpt.jl/docs/src/install.md

 `InfiniteOpt` is a [Julia](https://julialang.org/) package.
 Thus, we first need have an installation of Julia to get started.
 An appropriate download can be found [here](https://julialang.org/downloads/).
 We recommend using [VSCode](https://www.julia-vscode.org/) to edit and run Julia scripts.
-Alternatively, users with a limited programming background might find it easier to install and use [JuliaPro](https://juliacomputing.com/products/juliapro/) (however this may introduce performance degradations and compatibility issues).

 !!! note
     This version of `InfiniteOpt` requires that Julia 1.0 or newer be used.